janith-jrdev/Court-feature/static/terms_conditions.md

 You expressly agree that your use of, or inability to use, the service is at your sole risk.
 The service and all products/services delivered through it are provided 'as is' and 'as available' for your use, without any representation, warranties or conditions of any kind, either express or implied.

-In no case shall ATHLOSSPORTSHUNT LLP, our directors, officers, employees, affiliates, agents, contractors, interns, suppliers, service providers or licensors be liable for any:
+In no case shall ATHLOSSPORTSHUNT  , our directors, officers, employees, affiliates, agents, contractors, interns, suppliers, service providers or licensors be liable for any:
 - Injury
 - Loss
 - Claim